Introduction – To Online Course Requirements

 Required Course Equipment

-Some classes may require or recommend gear for you to use and try during the course.
+Some courses may require or recommend specific gear for students to use during the lessons.

 Some examples of required equipment could be: